-8.24 graph
+8.26 graph

 This keyword is used to create time history plots of nodal values.
-For this, a sequence of datasets (see Toggle Dataset Sequence) is scanned.
 The values of the pre-selected nodes stored in the referenced set will be written to a file called "graph.out".
 A gnuplot command file will be written called "graph.gnu" and executed.
 The resulting file "graph.ps" will be automatically displayed with the postscript viewer.
 The default is "ghostview" but this can be changed in the "cgx.h" file before the program is build.
+See also "How to generate a time-history plot" for further details.

-A set with the nodes of interest must be created (see qadd) before a graph can be drawn.
-This set has to be of the sequence type if the parameter l (length) is used to plot values along the length of a set of nodes:
+A set with the nodes of interest must be created (usually with "qadd") before a graph can be drawn.
+If the parameter l (length) is used to plot values along the length of a set of nodes then this set has to be of the sequence type (usually created with "qseq"):

-'''

 graph seq length

-'''

-A sequence can be created with the "qseq" command.
 The length is calculated as the sum of the distances between successive nodes.

 Since version 1.8, there are two ways of operation.
-One way is to specify the Datasets and the entity as parameters of the command which will display the displacement D1 of nodes in "set" vs. the dataset-time of all "DISP" Datasets.
+One way is to specify the Datasets and the entity as parameters of the command graph set time DISP D1 which will display the displacement D1 of nodes in "set" vs. the dataset-time of all "DISP" Datasets.
 The first and the last dataset can be specified optionally.